Rom: the snake man in the 1970s

 Romulus Whitaker is a famous herpetologist.
 I first met him over forty years ago

-Recently — in January 2020 — I travelled to Chennai, India, to attend a special chess course that was held for Indian super-talents, who are as numerous as rice in a paddy field.
+Recently — in January 2020 — I traveled to Chennai, India, to attend a special chess course that was held for Indian super-talents, who are as numerous as rice in a paddy field.
 It was a very inspiring and pleasant experience, and it was made especially so by Sagar and Ashwin, who looked after every minute of my stay.
 Sagar is the CEO of our company, ChessBase India, and Ashwin a senior project manager at Intel Bangalore.
 I asked the latter for an extra favour: find an old friend of mine, someone I had not seen for a very long time.
 Arrange a reunion.

 Well, Ashwin traced Romulus and arranged a meeting at the Crocodile Bank.
 So on a January weekend these two old friends met again, for the first time in forty years.